keploy/docs/versioned_docs/version-2.0.0/keploy-cloud/installation.md

 #### Getting Started with Keploy Cloud

-Once your account is set up, you can start exploring the various features of Keploy Cloud.
+Once your account is set up, you can start exploring features of Keploy Cloud.
 Here are some key features to can get started with:

+- **Time Freezing** ❄️: Keploy Cloud allows you to freeze/rollback the time in every test run, back to when the test case was recorded.
+This allows developers to ensure time-sensitive objects don’t expire or change, making tests consistent and more reliable.

 - **AI-Driven Test Generation** 🧠: Keploy will automatically uncover your API's edge cases and generate test cases to expose more code paths, thereby increasing code coverage.